adamski/react-native-couchbase/README.md

 # react-native-couchbase

 React Native Couchbase is a React Native module for Couchbase Lite.

-This fork adds missing features and fixes some view-related issues.
+This is a fork of https://github.com/Upinion/react-native-couchbase-lite This fork adds missing features and fixes some view-related issues.

 ## Installation